 Addictive Disease Residential Services include intensive residential, semi-independent residential and independent residential options and are offered in Athens, Augusta, Macon, Milledgeville and Swainsboro.
-Adult Addictive Disease Intensive Residential Services are provided under Addictive Disease Residential Services as well as the Women's Treatment and Recovery Services program.
+Adult Addictive Disease Intensive Residential Services are provided under Addictive Disease Residential Services as well as the Ready for Work Program.
 Individuals dually diagnosed with serious and persistent mental illness (SPMI) and addictive disease (AD) may also be eligible for the Georgia Housing Voucher Program (GHVP) for use in semi-independent and independent residential settings.
-This voucher may be used in any county in Region 2.
+This voucher may be used in any county in Region Two.